andytudhope/dyeing-the-blue-book/content/voice.md

 ---

+"Purity does not lie in separation from but in deeper penetration into the universe \[...\] The world is filled, and filled with the Absolute.
+To see this is to be made free." — Teilhard de Chardin

+---

-"Time is one spreading ring wrapped around another, outward and outward until the thinnest skin of [[Now]] depends for its being on the enormous mass of everything that has already died." — Richard Powers
+"[[Time]] is one spreading ring wrapped around another, outward and outward until the thinnest skin of [[Now]] depends for its being on the enormous mass of everything that has al[[read]]y died." — Richard Powers

 ---